You can help us achieve carbon neutrality by 2030.

 - Only do laundry when you have full loads.
 Machines use the same amount of energy no matter how many clothes you put in.
 Pair up with a friend or roommate if needed.

 - Do laundry less often.
-Items such as towels, sheets, sweatshirts, and jeans may only need to washed every once in a while.
+Items such as towels, sheets, sweatshirts, and jeans may only need to wash every once in a while.

 - Purchase environmentally friendly laundry products.
 Look for products that are two or three times concentrated and that have natural ingredients; check for sites that can help you search for good brands!